drvinceknight/pfm/book/tools-for-mathematics/03-calculus/solutions/main.md

 second_derivative.subs({x: sym.S(1) / 2})
 ```

-This is positive so it is a local minimum.
+This is negative so it is a local maxima.

 ```{code-cell} ipython3
 second_derivative.subs({x: 2})
 ```

-This is negative so it is a local maximum.
+This is positive so it is a local minima.

 ## Question 5